amrutjadhav/CardChecker/README.md

         2. **idModel** - Id of trello board.

 ##### Defaults
-- Currently, **CardChecker** only checks PR from *BitBucket*.
+- **CardChecker** support *BitBucket* as version control hosting provider.
+- **CardChecker** works on a fixed worklow.
+Here is sample [Trello flow](https://trello.com/invite/b/hHZYLLjy/2359fb2e40a4264f9c606936fb8d9aba/trello-flow-example)

 *App still work on most of the default configuration and Trello flow.
-In coming days, configuration API will add API's so that you can configure your own workflow.*
+In coming days, configuration API will add API's so that you can build your own workflow and configure rules according to your need.*

 ###### Companies using **CardChecker**
 - [HivesLab](https://www.hiveslab.com/)